Advantages of the Honors Experience

-As a student in the Honors College, you'll have a chance to live in the Honors College Residence Hall with other highly-motivated, self-challenging students.
+As a student in the Williams Honors College, you'll have a chance to live in the Honors Residence Hall with other highly-motivated, self-challenging students.
 You can apply for additional scholarships, and gain leadership experience through student organizations and through the Honors Leadership Summit.
-Further, students in the Honors College can design their own research focus, and get personal attention from faculty advisers.
+Further, students in the Williams Honors College can design their own research focus, and get personal attention from faculty advisers.

 Students in the Williams Honors College enjoy:

 - Honors merit scholarships

 - First priority at class registration so that you can have the classes you need, with the instructors you select, during the semesters and at the hours you prefer

 - One-on-one research with a faculty member in your chosen area of study

 - Special recognition at graduation and on your transcript

-The Honors Colloquia, open only to students in the Honors College, are interdisciplinary seminars that are focused on discussion.
+The Honors Colloquia, open only to students in the Williams Honors College, are interdisciplinary seminars that are focused on discussion.
 The Honors Research Project provides students with a close working relationship with a faculty member.